Brighton Pride Macmillan volunteers

 Transgender and non binary people and cancer

-Support for LGBTQ+ people with cancer
+Support for LGBTQIA+ people with cancer

 A person holding a telephone receiver.